spryker/spryker-docs/docs/scos/dev/the-docker-sdk/202108.0/choosing-a-docker-sdk-version.md

   * To use a branch as a versioning approach.
   * When Git Submodule is not supported.

-{% info_block infoBox "Cloud deployment" %}
+{% info_block warningBox "Spryker Cloud Commerce OS" %}

-Currently, the deployment pipelines in Spryker Cloud Commerce OS do not support the Git submodule method.
-A reference file must be used.
+Spryker Cloud Commerce OS supports only reference file as a way of defining a Docker SDK version.

 {% endinfo_block %}